Skip to main content

 Oncologic Safety Prostate and Beyond

-The historical dogma linking testosterone therapy directly to the development or progression of has been systematically challenged by modern evidence.
+The historical dogma linking testosterone therapy directly to the development or progression of prostate cancer has been systematically challenged by modern evidence.
 The fear originated from early observations of prostate cancer regression following androgen deprivation.
 A large-scale Finnish study following over 78,000 men for 18 years found that TRT users did not exhibit a higher incidence of prostate cancer compared to non-users.

 In fact, the study revealed that men using TRT had a lower prostate cancer-specific mortality rate (HR 0.52).
 A 2024 meta-analysis of 28 RCTs further corroborated that TRT did not negatively impact markers of prostate health, including International Prostate Symptom Score (IPSS), prostate volume, or Prostate-Specific Antigen (PSA) levels.